Gbox4/tstock/README.md

 ### Usage

 Run `tstock TICKER` to get the 70 day chart of `$TICKER`.
 Use `-b COUNT` to specify the number of days back you want to pull. `-t INTERVAL` will specify the time interval of each candlestick.
 Use `-y LINES` to specify the length of the chart's y axis.

+To get cryptocurrencies, use the `-a crypto` option.
+For example, `tstock -a crypto BTC` would fetch a price chart of Bitcoin.

 You can get international markets by specifying a code after `.`.
 For example, to get SAIC Motor Corporation on the Shanghai Stock Exchange, run `tstock 600104.SHH`.
 Find more information on how to specify special tickers on AlphaVantage's docs: https://www.alphavantage.co/documentation